Healthy-ojas.com

 Insulin time factors

-Before get into the details on insulin types, it is better to know about-three time factors about insulin they are
+Before getting into the details on insulin types, it is better to know about-three time factors about insulin they are

-• Onset time – insulin requires certain time to start lowering blood-glucose.
+- Onset time – insulin requires a particular time to start lowering blood glucose.

 Each type of insulin works at a different onset, peak, and duration time as per specific requirement.

-Based on the above-said insulin time factors, insulins are classified into three main categorical types; they are
+There are numerous insulin types’ available, which help best suits your need.
+Based on the above-said insulin time factors, insulins are of three main types; they are:

 Rapid-acting insulin type

-This is the fastest insulin of all.
+A rapid-acting insulin is the fastest insulin of all.
 Once injected, it starts to work within 15 minutes (onset time).
 It works to its maximum (peaks time) at about an hour after injection and usually used up in four or five hours (duration time).
 This type of insulin is for injecting right before meals.
 By the time, the meals are digested and release glucose into the bloodstream, rapid-acting insulin is working to its peak and makes cells to consume glucose.
-Rapid-acting insulin is looks clear in appearance.
+A rapid-acting insulin is looking clear in appearance.

 Short-acting insulin type

-Otherwise, it is called as "regular" insulin, which can be useful around mealtime.
+Otherwise called as "regular" insulin, which can be useful around mealtime.
 It takes longer to work (onset time) than rapid-acting insulin.
 So take short-acting insulin about 30 to 45 minutes before having meals, and it works to its maximum (peak time) at about two or three hours.
 It can keep working for as long as six hours (duration time).
-Short-acting insulin is looks clear in appearance.
+Short-acting insulin is looking clear in appearance.

 Intermediate-acting insulin type

-This insulin is designed is such a way to make the body absorb the insulin more slowly.
+This insulin designed in such a way to make the body absorb the insulin more slowly.
 It takes longer to start to work, and it stays in the body for a lengthy time.
-This type has approximate onset time of 2 to 4 hours, peak time of 4 to 12 hours, and duration time of 12 to 18 hours.
+This type has an approximate onset time of 2 to 4 hours, the peak time of 4 to 12 hours, and a duration time of 12 to 18 hours.
 Intermediate-acting insulin works all day if taken in the morning.
 This insulin type looks cloudy and is needed to mix by shaking before injected.

 Long-acting insulin type